magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ```

 Remember to reactivate the JS engine from the Developer Tools of your
-browser and the visit the
+browser and then visit the
 [Shopping Calculator](http://localhost:3000/shopping.html) URI to
-activate the websocket connection used by the `reload` task internally
+activate the websocket connection used by `tdd` to reload pages when
-used by `tdd` to reload pages when you save some changes.
+you save some changes.

 Finally, launch the CLJS bREPL from the CLJ REPL